-During the formation process the fund sponsor designates which of the expenses of the fund will be borne by the manager and which will be borne by the Fund.
-Typically, the fund bears expenses directly related to forming and operating the fund, including: legal formation costs, accounting and administrative services, regulatory filings, brokerage costs, clearing costs, etc.
+During the formation process, the fund sponsor designates which of the expenses of the fund will be borne by the manager and which will be borne by the fund.
+Typically, the fund bears expenses directly related to forming and operating the fund, including, but not limited to legal formation costs, accounting, and administrative services, regulatory filings, brokerage costs, and clearing costs.

-When real estate fund investors subscribe to an investment in the fund, they usually do not usually invest the capital immediately, but rather sign an agreement committing them to invest a certain sum (a capital commitment) when called for by the fund sponsor (a capital call).
+When real estate fund investors subscribe to an investment in the fund, they usually do not invest the capital immediately.
+Instead, they sign an agreement committing them to invest a certain sum (a capital commitment) when called for by the fund sponsor (a capital call).
 Upon the capital call by the sponsor for a specific percentage of the investor’s capital commitment, the investor will have a period of amount of time, usually no more than three to four weeks, to satisfy the capital call.
-Once contributed, an investor’s capital will usually only be returned upon the occurrence of a capital event, such as a sale or refinancing of all or a portion of the fund’s assets, or upon the fund’s payment of dividends to investors resulting from positive cash flow from operations.
+Once contributed, an investor’s capital will typically only be returned upon the occurrence of a capital event, such as a sale or refinancing of all or a portion of the fund’s assets, or upon the fund’s payment of dividends to investors resulting from positive cash flow from operations.

 Many real estate funds include a preferred return.
 Preferred returns range from 6% to 12% of the initial capital contribution.
 The preferred returns are accrued and compounded annually.
 The preferred return is distributed in accordance with the distribution waterfall upon capital events.

 The distribution provisions control the priority of distributions from capital events.
 The priority of distributions between limited partners and the general partner is referred to as the “distribution waterfall.”
 The distribution waterfall can be pictured as a set of allocation pools.
 When a higher priority allocation pool is filled, the capital flows into the next pool.
 Distributions waterfalls vary significantly from fund to fund, depending on the fund’s negotiating power, but generally follow the following conceptual framework.